rasmusmhl/course-deep-unsupervised-learning/README.md

 In week 6 we present a short description of the project we intend to work on following the fall break.
 In week 13 each project group do a 5-10 min presentation of results.

 ## Homework
 For the first part of the course (weeks 1-6) 4 homework assignments are to be completed.
 The links are available in the schedule to the PDF describing the homework.
 The homework descriptions clearly outline a set of deliverables that are to be handed in on DTU Inside.
 We will discuss the homework as we go along (see Format).
-Complete the homework, fill out the LaTeX-template, and upload a PDF to the appropriate assignment.
+For each homework assignment you need to: complete the homework, fill out the LaTeX-template, and upload a PDF to the appropriate assignment.

 ## Final project
 For the final part of the course (weeks 7-13) a project is to be completed.
 The first week after the fall break we conclude the session with project pitches from all participants/groups.
 Based on these pitches you get the project you wish to do approved and you get the initial feedback for getting started.
 Updates on the project are then given (and you get feedback) the following weeks as the projects progress (see Format).